Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 • If you encounter an SSL SYSCALL error: EOF detected when connecting to the database, this typically occurs because the application is trying to reuse a connection after the Neon compute has been suspended due to inactivity.
 To resolve this issue, try one of the following options:

-• Set your Django CONN_MAX_AGE setting to a value less than or equal to the autosuspend setting configured for your compute.
+• Set your Django CONN_MAX_AGE setting to a value less than or equal to the scale to zero setting configured for your compute.
+The default is 5 minutes (300 seconds).

 • Enable CONN_HEALTH_CHECKS by setting it to true.
 This forces a health check to verify that the connection is alive before executing a query.

-For information configuring Neon's Autosuspend setting, see Configuring Autosuspend for Neon computes.
+For information configuring Neon's Scale to zero setting, see Configuring Scale to zero for Neon computes.

 Schema migration with Django